Login to ICON >

 IRB Committee 3 reviews all student-led human subjects research.
 Student-led protocols require a faculty sponsor; the faculty sponsored must ensure that IRB review/approval is obtained prior to research initiation.
 Specified IRB office hours, assistance, and training are availale for students and/or their faculty sponsors.
 IRB 3 does not review FDA-regulated research.

-- Alicia Vargas, Program Coordinator, Quality Control and Exempt Reviews
+- Alicia Vargas, Research Compliance Analyst, Exempt and Expedited Reviews

-- Kirstin Rochford, Director of the Office of Research Policies, Compliance and Committees
+- Kirstin Rochford, Executive Director of the Research Integrity and Oversight (RIO) Office